sisl/ExpFamilyPCA.jl/paper.md

 *  $B_F(p \| q)$ is the **Bregman divergence** induced from $F$,
 *  and both $\mu_0 \in \mathrm{range}(g)$ and $\epsilon > 0$ are regularization hyperparameters.

+## Related Work

+Exponential family PCA was introduced by @EPCA, and several papers have extended the technique [@LitReview].
+While there have been advances, EPCA remains the most well-studied variation of PCA in reinforcement learning and sequential decision-making [@Roy].

 # Features

 ## Supported Distributions